sanjanad1024/sanjanad1024.github.io/_posts/2024-06-03-interactive-proofs.md

 title:  "Setup of interactive proofs"
 date:   2024-06-03
 categories: complexity, TCS
-description: Setup for interactive proofs &mdash; an informal description of how they work and a few examples.
+description: An informal description of how interactive proofs work and a few examples.
 tags:
 giscus_comments: false
 related_posts: false